 You should be careful leaving your iPhone outside in the winter, or in a parked car in the height of summer.
 Both of these can push the temperature outside of its operating norm.

-When the iPhone overheats severely it will display a warning message that the iPhone “needs to cool down before you can use it”.
+When the iPhone overheats severely it will display a warning message that the iPhone “needs to cool down before you can use it” (like the image above).
 Normally this will be displayed on a black background, although if you’re using navigation it will appear as an overlay alert.

 To resume use of your device as quickly as possible, turn it off, move it to a cooler environment, and give it a chance to cool down.
 The following things will happen when your iPhone is in cool-down mode: